-What would you do if basic service, such as water, gas, electricity, or telephone, were cut off?
+What would you do if essential services such as water, gas, electricity or telephone, were cut off?
 Local officials and relief workers will be on the scene after a disaster, but they cannot reach everyone immediately.
 Families can cope with disaster by preparing in advance and working together as a team.
 Learning what types of disasters are most likely in your area, preparing a disaster supply kit, and creating and practicing a family disaster plan may be your best protection.

 There are six basics you should stock for your home: water, food, first aid supplies, clothing and bedding, tools and emergency supplies, and special items.
 To learn more about preparing a disaster supply kit and creating a family disaster plan, consult the following:

 Disasters can be especially traumatic for children.
 When outside forces upset their established routine, they may become distraught and confused.
 Children need special care during a disaster period.
 For example, if your area is under a tornado watch, explain to your child what a watch is.
 It is important to try not to show fear since this will only cause them greater alarm.
 Stay with your child until all danger has passed.
 One of a child's greatest fears is being left alone or being separated from family.
 They may also fear being hurt or killed during a disaster, and they may think afterwards that the event could happen again.
 When all danger has passed, concentrate on helping your child by asking what he or she is thinking.
 Having them participate in any post disaster recovery operations will help them return to normal.
 Let them know that there is nothing wrong with feeling afraid.

 You can help your child be prepared for a disaster by doing the following:

 Pets are an important part of many people’s families and must be included in your family’s disaster planning.
 It is best to have a plan for your pets before a disaster strikes.